for putting and the swing

 Keep the shoulders pulled lightly down to the torso to stabilize shoulder height on the torso; this will keep the club face more square, but it will not impede the gravity hang of the arms which can still hang freely.

-Watch the clubhead during the stroke (give it a try); your eyes should move a little in their sockets to do this, (if you are using shoulder movement to swing the club, as is normal).
-Watching the clubhead during the stroke will provide cues to your nervous system and keep the stroke smooth.
+Watch the clubhead during the stroke (at least while you practice); your eyes should move a little in their sockets to do this, (if you are using shoulder movement to swing the club, as is normal).
+Watching the club head during the stroke will provide cues to your nervous system and keep the stroke smooth.
 It also shows you the direction and length of your stroke, improving control.

 Use the same brand of ball on a regular basis, or use different brands of balls tested for bounce height so they all bounce to the same height.
 Test balls by dropping them (the reference ball and the tested ball next to each other) on the same spot on the same floor from the same height.
 Keep a reference ball for this purpose.

 2. The Swing (non-putting swings)

 2. Don’t “move off the ball” (to the trailing side) on the backswing.
-Moving to the trailing side again makes it very difficult to get back into the hitting position, requiring a lot of leg work and timing.
+Moving to the trailing side again makes it very difficult to get back into the hitting position, requiring a lot of unnecessary leg work and timing.
 If you don’t move off the ball, less physical effort and physical coordination is required, so the swing is easier to produce and thus more consistent.
 To learn to stay centered, put your feet together, then pose in various positions of the swing, keeping the weight on each foot the same.